-In the next step, the group analysed at the molecular level which structural elements are responsible for the efficient interaction of complex I and ferredoxin.
+In the next step, the group analyzed at the molecular level which structural elements are responsible for the efficient interaction of complex I and ferredoxin.
 Further spectroscopic measurements showed that complex I has a particularly flexible part in its structure, which captures the protein ferredoxin like a fishing rod.
 This allows ferredoxin to reach the optimal binding position for electron transfer.

-"This enabled us to bring the structure together with the function of the photosynthetic complex I and gain a detailed insight into the molecular basis of electron transport processes," summarises Professor Marc Nowaczyk, the lead author of the study.
+"This enabled us to bring the structure together with the function of the photosynthetic complex I and gain a detailed insight into the molecular basis of electron transport processes," summarizes Professor Marc Nowaczyk, the lead author of the study.
 "In the future, we plan to use this knowledge to create artificial electron transport chains that will enable new applications in the field of synthetic biology.”

 Max Planck Institute for Biochemistry, Max Planck Institute for Chemical Energy Conversion, Yokohama City University, Australian National University, Ludwig-Maximilians-Universität München, Université Paris-Saclay, Osaka University, Ruhr-Universität Bochum